The Edinburgh School

-The Edinburgh School refers to a group of 20th century artists connected with Edinburgh.
+The Edinburgh School is a group of 20th century artists connected with Edinburgh.
 They share a connection through Edinburgh College of Art, where most studied and worked together during or soon after the First World War.
 As friends and colleagues, they discussed painting and were influenced by one another's work.
 They were bound together as members of Edinburgh-based exhibition bodies: the Royal Scottish Academy (RSA), Society of Scottish Artists (SSA) and the Royal Scottish Society of Painters in Watercolour (RSW).
 They predominantly painted still life and Scottish landscapes, and shared an interest in working both in oil and watercolour.

 Art critic Giles Sutherland, writing in The Times, has suggested: "The work of the Edinburgh School is characterised by virtuoso displays in the use of paint, vivid and often non-naturalistic colour and themes such as still-life, seascape and landscape."

 The following are generally thought of as Edinburgh School painters.